ThennaaduUdaiyon-github-org/robotic_vision/README.md

 # robotic_vision

-This repo has codes for the Lane detection task.
+This repo contains code for the Lane detection task.

 Objective: To take a video of a walk path/ a lane/ a road; to identify the leftmost and rightmost edges as the video plays and also calculate the median line that separates the edges.